uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 {button-link link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-mini-editor/main%20(cutdown).html?info=%0ATranslation%20requires%203%20values,%20which%20are%20added%20to%20the%20*x*,%20*y*%20and%20*z*%20coordinates%20of%20each%20point%20in%20an%20object.%3Cp%3EIn%20the%20following%20interactive,%20try%20moving%20the%20teapot%20left%20and%20right%20(%20%3Cem%3Ex%3C/em%3E%20),%20up%20and%20down%20(%20%3Cem%3Ey%3C/em%3E%20),%20and%20in%20and%20out%20of%20the%20screen%20(%20%3Cem%3Ez%3C/em%3E%20)%20by%20adding%20a%20%E2%80%9Cvector%E2%80%9D%20to%20the%20operations.%20Then%20try%20combining%20all%20three.%3C/p%3E%0A" text="Click for interactive: 3D translation"}

 Rotation is trickier because you can now rotate in different directions.
-In 2D rotations were around the centre (origin) of the grid, but in 3D rotations are around a line (either the horizontal x-axis, the vertical y-axis, or the z-axis, which goes into the screen!)
+In 2D rotations were around the center (origin) of the grid, but in 3D rotations are around a line (either the horizontal x-axis, the vertical y-axis, or the z-axis, which goes into the screen!)

 The 2D rotation we used earlier can be applied to 3 dimensions using this matrix: